sqisiii/availability-compass/README.md

 The application uses Dependency Injection.
 The Microsoft.Extensions.DependencyInjection package is used for the IOC container.

+The UI styling is done with the Material Design In XAML Toolkit.

 The application follows SOLID, KISS, DRY, and similar principles handled best to my time constraints.

 Architecture Design Records